The Perfect Quilotoa Loop 3-Day Itinerary

-- Cloud Forrest Hostel beds from £14 for a dorm room with private rooms available.
+- Cloud Forrest Hostel – a single room costs $22, double with private bathroom costs $38.
 Towels and hot shower included.
-We stayed here and it had everything we needed – a nice dinner and breakfast, games room with pool, table football and table tennis, and a comfortable communal space to relax in after a long day
+I stayed here and it had everything you want – a nice dinner and breakfast, games room with pool, table football and table tennis, and a comfortable communal space to relax in after a long day.

-- Hostal el Vaquero beds from £13 for a dorm room with private rooms available.
+- Hostal el Vaquero – dorm rooms and private rooms available.
 Towels are an additional charge.
 This hotel includes a fitness room with sauna, Turkish bath and swimming pool which will make for a nice relaxing evening

-- Hotel Laguna offers single rooms from £13 and has larger rooms available for up to 3 people.
+- Hotel Laguna – offers single rooms and has larger rooms available for up to 3 people.
 This place is good for families with the children’s playground on the land.

-We left first thing after breakfast and Cloud Forest hostel provided a useful map with written instructions for the final leg of the journey.
+Again, try to wake up early and leave first thing after breakfast.
+Cloud Forest hostel will provide a useful map with written instructions for the final leg of the journey.

 There are two options to get to Quilotoa: